 15.11.5 Properties of Error Instances

-Error instances inherit properties from the Error prototype object and their [[Class]] internal property value is "Error".
+Error instances inherit properties from the Error prototype object and have a [[NativeBrand]] internal property whose value is NativeError .
 Error instances have no special properties.

 15.11.6 Native Error Types Used in This Standard